rohantikotekar/Automate-AWS-Infra/readme.md

-# NexusCloud : Cloud-Native Infrastructure Automation Platform
+# NexusCloud: Cloud Infrastructure Automation and Orchestration Platform

 > **Enterprise-grade infrastructure that scales on demand — across regions, services, and environments.**